kotalco/docs/reference/ethereum.md

 ### import

 `import` is the ethereum account to import.
-Only for nodes running with `geth`, `nethermind`, or `parity` clients.
+Only for nodes running with `geth` or `nethermind`.

 During account creation, it will be encrypted with the password, and during import it will be unlocked using the same password.

 Nodes that import accounts can't enable HTTP RPC server, web socket server, or GraphQL server to prevent funds drainage if exposed to the internet.

-Account must be imported if the node is running with `geth`, `nethermind`, or `parity` clients wants to be a signer or miner.
+Account must be imported if the node is running with `geth` or `nethermind` clients wants to be a signer or miner.

 | Syntax               | Type   | Description                                                                                               |
 | -------------------- | ------ | --------------------------------------------------------------------------------------------------------- |